-If you work for a business that wishes to make alterations to its property, you may need to apply to the council for planning permission.
+If you wish to make alterations to property, you may need to apply for planning permission.

-We can only advise on properties that are within the New Forest district.
+We can only advise on planning matters for properties that are within the New Forest district outside the National Park.
 Before contacting us, you can confirm that your business's property address falls within the district by using our online postcode lookup below.

-If the business property is within the New Forest district, you can apply for planning permission via the Planning Portal using the online form below.
+If the business property is within the New Forest district outside the National Park, you can apply for planning permission via the Planning Portal using the online form below.

 Sometimes a low-key use and small changes to business premises do not need planning permission, as they benefit from what is termed 'permitted development'.
 Find out more about permitted development rights for businesses.